DioneVieira/DioneVieira/README.md

 Sou PROATIVO E COMPROMETIDO em aprender e desenvolver novas habilidades, SEMPRE DISPOSTO A TRABALHAR DURO para alcançar meus objetivos e contribuir com o sucesso da empresa.
 Procuro uma oportunidade para iniciar minha carreira em tecnologia e crescer profissionalmente em um ambiente desafiador e dinâmico.
 _______________________________________________________________________________________________________________

 I am a student of Analysis and Systems Development, seeking to start my career in the Technology field.
 I have knowledge in Python, SQL, HTML, CSS, and Javascript, and I am eager to improve my skills and LEARN NEW TECHNOLOGIES.
-In addition, I am interested in the areas of testing, analysis, and software development, and I am always looking to learn more about these areas.
+I am interested in the DATA area, and I am always looking to learn more about this area.

 I am studying ENGLISH and currently at an intermediate level, which allows me to have simple conversations and read texts with ease.
 I believe that knowledge in ENGLISH is an essential skill to work in a globalized environment.